 Lava Tube Caves

 The vast majority of caves found within the Monument are lava tubes.
 They formed when the cooling exterior of an active lava flow insulated the molten river within allowing it to continue to flow.
 In this way lava sometimes flowed for many miles underground until the source was cut off or diverted leaving behind an empty space or “cave.”
 Indian tunnel (shown in photo) is an excellent example of a lava tube cave.
-This cave and 3 other lava tube caves are easily accessed along the 7 mile Loop Road along the Caves Trail.
+This cave and 3 other lava tube caves are easily accessed from the Caves Trail.